Skip to Main Content

 Loss of Appetite

 • Vaccinations can temporarily affect a pet's appetite.
-If your furry friend seems less interested in eating immediately after receiving shots, it is often nothing to be overly concerned about.
+If your furry friend seems less interested in eating immediately after receiving shots, it is often nothing to be concerned about.
 Ensure they have access to fresh water and monitor their eating habits.
 If the reduced appetite persists for more than a day or so, consult your veterinarian.

 Localized Swelling